 - I can save you money.
-Booking theatre tickets online is quite precarious (see my blog for important information about buying tickets) and if you’re not wary you could be paying way over the odds.
+Booking theatre tickets online can be tricky (see my blog for important information about buying tickets), and if you’re not wary you could pay way over the odds.
 I will get you the cheapest and most reliable deals, however many phone calls it takes.
 Not all ticket outlets are the same.

 - I can advise you and suggests shows, excursions and other events based on my local knowledge.
 Since London is my home town I can also direct you from one place to another, and help you plan your schedule so you get to do as much as you want to do in as efficient a manner as possible.

 - I am more than just a theatre booker, in fact it gives me the greatest pleasure, once we’ve decided what shows you want to see, to come up with suggestions for linked events, such as a visit to the Museum of London for an overview of London’s history, or a street art tour of east London to give you a glimpse of contemporary urban London from another perspective.

 - I know people in the business, and through my connections I can bring actors, directors, writers and designers from the shows you see to give talks or hold workshops for your group.

 - Nothing is too much trouble.
 (I mean that!)
 If things go wrong I am there on the spot to sort them out and on the end of a phone at all times.